raspberrypi/style-guide/style-guide.md

 ## Abbreviations

 Spell out abbreviations in the first instance in a chapter section, followed by the abbreviation in parentheses.
-Thereafter use the abbreviation. *The Raspberry Pi's brain is a system on a chip (SoC), made by stacking a memory chip on top of a processor chip.
+Thereafter use the abbreviation. *Raspberry Pi's brain is a system on a chip (SoC), made by stacking a memory chip on top of a processor chip.
 Using an SoC keeps the area of the Raspberry Pi board low.*

 Abbreviations should not be marked in this format: ***S**ystem **o**n a **C**hip*.